lalee826/gmkf_nbl_somatic/README.md

 You can view the list of open containers and their names with
  <code> docker container list </code>

-When a container is created, navigate to it using the command:
+When a container is created, navigate to it in a different window using the command:
  <code> docker exec -it (container name) /bin/bash </code>

 Once inside the container, clone this repository